Asymptotic Results for Heavy-tailed L\'evy Processes and their Exponential Functionals: Introduction

-To illustrate the strength of our asymptotic results for the expectation (\ref{eq1.2}), in the third part of this work we study the long-run behaviors of continuous-state branching processes in heavy-tailed random environment.
-Let $\{Z^\gamma_t: t\ge 0\}$ be a spectrally positive $(\gamma+1)$-stable process with $\gamma\in(0,1]$.
-Here we consider $Z^\gamma$ as a Brownian motion when $\gamma=1$.
-For any $x\ge 0$, we consider the unique strong solution to the following stochastic integral equation: \beqlb X_t(x) = x + \int_0^t \sqrt[\gamma+1]{(\gamma+1)c X_{s-}(x) } dZ^\gamma_s+ \int_0^t X_{s-}(x) dZ^e_s. \eeqlb where $c\ge 0$ and $\{Z^e_t : t\ge 0\}$ a L\'{e}vy process with no jump less than $-1$.
-The solution is called a \textit{continuous-state branching process in random environment (CBRE-process)} with \textit{stable branching mechanism} and \textit{L\'evy random environment} $Z^e$; see \cite{HeLiXu2018,PalauPardo2018} for more details.
-The construction of CBREs as the scaling limit of rescaled Galton-Watson processes in random environment (GWRE-processes) can be found in \cite{BansayeCaballeroMeleard2019,Kurtz1978}.
-From Section~4 in \cite{HeLiXu2018}, there is another L\'{e}vy process $\{\xi_t: t\ge 0\}$ determined by the environment so that the \textit{survival probability} of the CBRE-process at time $t\ge 0$ is given by \beqlb \mathbf{P}\{X_t(x)>0\} = \mathbf{E}\Big[1-\exp\big\{-x\big(c\gamma A_t(\gamma\xi)\big)^{-1/\gamma}\big\}\Big], \eeqlb which clearly is a special case of (\ref{eq1.2}).
-Compared to the abundant literature about survival probabilities of GWRE-processes; e.g. \cite{AfanasyevGeigerKerstingVatutin2005,BansayeVatutin2017,GeigerKerstingVatutin2003,GuivarchLiu2001, VatutinZheng2012} and references therein, there are only several works about survival probabilities of CBRE-processes can be found.
-With the expression (\ref{eq1.4}), the asymptotics of survival probability were studied in \cite{BansayePardoSmadi2013,BoinghoffHutzenthaler2012, LiXu2018, PalauPardo2015, PalauPardoSmadi2016} with $\xi$ satisfying some exponential moment condition.
-Recently, Bansaye et al. \cite{BansayePardoSmadi2019} studied the extinction speed of CBRE-processes with general branching mechanism and oscillating environment $\xi$.
+which clearly is a special case of (\ref{eq1.2}).
+Compared to the abundant literature about survival probabilities of GWRE-processes; e.g. \cite{AGKV2005,BansayeVatutin2017,GeigerKerstingVatutin2003, GuivarchLiu2001, VatutinZheng2012} and references therein, there can be found only several works about survival probabilities of CBRE-processes.
+With the expression (\ref{eq1.4}), the asymptotic of survival probability was studied in \cite{BansayePardoSmadi2013,BoinghoffHutzenthaler2012,LiXu2018, PalauPardo2015} and \cite{PalauPardoSmadi2016} with $\xi$ satisfying some exponential moment condition.
+Recently, \cite{BansayePardoSmadi2019} studied the extinction speed of CBRE-processes with general branching mechanism and oscillating environment $\xi$.
 They provided the exact expression for the extinction rate under a necessary condition that is $\mathbf{E}[ e^{\theta^+\xi_1}]<\infty$ for some $\theta^+>1$.
-This excludes the CBRE-processes with the right-tail of random environment is regularly varying.
-Here we provide an exact expression for asymptotic behavior of survival probabilities of CBRE-processes with stable branching mechanism and heavy-tailed environment.
-In details, the survival probabilities decrease to $0$ at a polynomial rate.
-This is in sharp contrast with the exponential decay of CB-processes and CB-process in light-tailed L\'evy random environment; see \cite{LiXu2018}.
+This excludes the CBRE-processes with the right-tail of random environment being regularly varying.
+Here we provide an exact expression for the asymptotic behavior of survival probabilities of CBRE-processes with stable branching mechanism and heavy-tailed environment.
+In detail, the survival probabilities decrease to $0$ at a polynomial rate.
+This is in sharp contrast with the exponential decay of survival probabilities of CB-processes in light-tailed L\'evy random environment; see \cite{LiXu2018}.

 The remainder of this paper is organized as follows.
 In Section~2, we recall definitions and some basic elements of fluctuation theory for L\'evy processes, which are necessary for the proofs.
 In Section~3, we give several conditional limit theorems for L\'evy processes with negative drift and regularly varying tail.
 The exact expression of asymptotic behavior of the expectation (\ref{eq1.2}) is given in Section~4.
 In Section~5, we study the decay rate of survival probabilities of CBRE-processes.